This post was updated on October 24, 2018 to reflect the industry changes that have occurred since.

 Dysfunction was one of the key areas debated by the panel and this is clearly a major pain point right across the industry with procurement and agency remuneration being at the centre of much of the current discussion.

-Plus the State of the Media Industry survey was conducted the following year here.
+See the results of the State of the Media Industry survey here.

 You will find more more information on achieving media transparency, value and performance here.